 After you have submitted your request for materials and seat reservation in Aeon, you should receive an email sent by a Hoover Institution Library & Archives staff member.
 If you do not receive an email, please contact us.
 This email will summarize the confirmation date and time, the details of your requests as well as outline additional documentation that will help you prepare for your visit.

 If this is your first visit, you will be asked to email a photograph of yourself, in advance, which will be used to create your Library & Archives reader card.
 Upon arrival at the reading room, you will be required to show photo identification, such as a driver's license, passport, school ID, or other form of government-issued photographic identification, in order to complete the registration process.

 To learn more about what to expect and how else we may be able to help you prepare for your visit, please review these additional resources and information about the reading room and our collections.

-The Hoover Institution has been helping to preserve the handwritten diaries of Chiang Kai-shek since members of the Chiang family deposited them at Hoover in 2005.
-To ensure the preservation of the diaries, and to conform to the wishes of family members, use copies of the handwritten pages are available in the Archives reading room.
+The Hoover Institution has been helping to preserve the handwritten diaries of Chiang Kai-shek and Chiang Ching-kuo since members of the Chiang family deposited them at Hoover in 2005.
+To ensure the preservation of the diaries, and to conform to the wishes of family members, use copies of the handwritten pages are available in the Library & Archives reading room.